Struggling with low traffic on your blog?

 I usually add internal links while writing a piece of content or when proof-reading it.
 If you have an editor in your organization, you should train him for adding the internal links while editing content.

-Recently, I switched from Yoast SEO free to the paid version and it has a really nice feature called “Yoast internal linking” which recommends the relevant article that one could use it to add within the article.
+Recently, I switched from Yoast Premium from free and it has a really nice feature called “Yoast internal linking” which recommends the relevant article that one could use it to add within the article.

 If you plan to add the internal links to a blog with over 200+ blog posts, this plugin will save a lot of time.
 I have talked about this feature in detail earlier and you can read it here.